Qualytics/userguide/docs/tags/what-is-a-tag.md

          * The weight value directly correlates with the level of importance, where a higher weight indicates higher significance.
          * Ranges from -10 to 10

+### Applying a Tag

-* Once a tag is created, it's ready to be associated with a `Datastore`, `Profile`, `Check`, `Notification` and ultimately an `Anomaly` in order to drive a Notification to a user.
-For more details of Tag association, please refer to [tag association](/userguide/checks/what-is-an-authored-check/#add-a-new-data-quality-check).
+* Once a `Tag` is created, it's ready to be associated with a `Datastore`, `Profile`, `Check`, `Notification` and ultimately an `Anomaly`.

+#### Tag Inheritance

+* When a `Tag` is applied to a data asset, all the descendents of that data asset also receive the `Tag`.
+    * For example, if a `Tag` named **Critical** is applied to a Datastore then all the Tables, Fields, and Checks under that Datastore also receive the `Tag`.
+* Likewise, if the **Critical** `Tag` is subsequently removed from one of the Tables in that Datastore, then all the Fields and Checks belonging to that Table will have the **Critical**  `Tag` removed as well.

+* When a new data asset is created, it inherits the `Tags` from the owning data asset.
+For example, if a user creates a new Computed Table, it inherits all the `Tags` that are applied to the Datastore in which it is created.

+#### Tagging Anomales

+* Anomalies also inherit `Tags` at the time they are created.
+They inherit all the `Tags` of all the associated failed checks.
+* However, anomalies are treated as metadata, not as data assets, for the purposes of tagging.
+    * Thus Anomalies do not inherit subsequent tag changes from those checks.
+They only inherit checks one time - at creation time.
+* `Tags` can be directly applied to or removed from Anomalies at any time after creation.